keystr/keystr-rs/README.md

 - From the client app request a delegation (recommended to limit validity to short period, and the kinds to the kinds used by the app)
 - In Keystr review the request, confirm
 - Delegation tag is automatically sent to the client app, the client app can post using it right away
+- App can re-request the delegation as the current one expires (may not need to reconnect)

 ## Running Tests